westonruter/script-modules-in-footer/README.md

 License URI:  https://www.gnu.org/licenses/gpl-2.0.html
 Tags:         performance

-Prints script modules at wp_footer instead of at wp_head to improve performance by reducing network contention for the critical rendering path.
-Only relevant for block themes.

 ## Description ##

 Prints script modules at `wp_footer` instead of at `wp_head` to improve performance by reducing network contention for the critical rendering path.
 This can be used with [Script Fetch Priority Low](https://github.com/westonruter/script-modules-in-footer) to improve performance even more.
 This is only relevant for block themes.